ahmedsaadx/django-project/README.md

 ## Installation

     After Clone

-     run the script below within the directory to create the virtual environment: python3 -m venv env
+     run the script below within the clone directory to create the virtual environment: python3 -m venv env